steven-halla/casino_hell/README.md

 https://www.spriters-resource.com/snes/demonscrest/

-in REST area there are two characters that are not having collisoin because we have them set to GLOBAL state.
+in REST area there are two characters that are not having collisoin because we have them set to GLOBAL state. we can solve this by putting a barrier and not draw it that way they cant walk through the NPC 86753

-86753